evoWeb/sf_register/Documentation/BreakingChanges/Index.rst

 * replace switchableControllerActions with individual plugin per controller check what elements with list_type sfregister_form are present in table tt_content and replace them with their corresponding new plugin
-* change how TS config names, templates and PSR-14 event name are build based on controller and action name in combination with notifyAdmin and notifyUser
+* change how TS names, templates, mail subject and PSR-14 event name are build based on controller and action name in combination with notifyAdmin and notifyUser
   * TS name is build notifyAdmin{ControllerName}{ActionName} notifyAdminCreateSave
   * Template name is build NotifyAdmin{ControllerName}{ActionName} NotifyAdminCreateSave
+  * Mail subject is build subjectNotifyAdmin{ControllerName}{ActionName} subjectNotifyAdminCreateSave
-  * Event name is build SendNotifyAdmin{ControllerName}{ActionName}Event NotifyAdminCreateSaveEvent
+  * Event name is build NotifyAdmin{ControllerName}{ActionName}Event NotifyAdminCreateSaveEvent
   * PostCreateSave replaced with CreateSave
   * PostCreateConfirm replaced with CreateConfirm
   * PostCreateRefuse replaced with CreateRefuse